Software Security Options

 Encryption

 If you must store sensitive files on your harddrive it would be a good idea to consider encryption.
 Windows XP Professional and Windows 2000 have encryption built in (XP Home doesn’t).
-To encrypt a folder, right click it in Explorer, choose “Properties”, press the “Advanced” Button, tick the “Encrypt contents to secure data” checkbox and press OK twice.
+To encrypt a folder, right click it in Explorer, choose “Properties”, press the “Advance” Button, tick the “Encrypt contents to secure data” checkbox and press OK twice.
 Click the OK button again to access default options, “Apply changes to the selected items, subfolders and files”.

 Automatic Updates